TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   though this may be easier to see on Scale-location plot.
 Outliers may be apparent.

-**Normal Q-Q**: are the residuals normally distributed, per the error term assumption in the case of smaller sample sizes (if large sample, you may not care unless deviations are really large)?
+**Normal Q-Q**: are the residuals normally distributed, per the error term assumption in the case of smaller sample sizes?
+If you have a large sample, you may not care unless deviations are really severe.
 Outliers may be apparent.

-**Scale-location**: are residuals homoskedastic? ... or does residual magnitude change with fitted value?
-Outliers may be apparent. sqrt(abs(residuals)) less skewed than abs(residuals) for normally distributed.
+**Scale-location**: are residuals homoskedastic?
+Or does residual magnitude change with fitted value?
+Outliers may be apparent.
+This plot shows the `sqrt(abs(residuals))` because this is less skewed than `abs(residuals)` for normally distributed.
 The scale values should bounce around 1.

 **Cook's distance**: identifies 'influential' outliers by jackknifing: measure how much fitted values for other points change when this point is dropped from